com-pas/contributing/CONTRIBUTING.md

 Using maven-eclipse-plugin, it is possible to recreate all the necessary eclipse files from scratch.
 A practical way to use it and get deterministic results is to remove all existing eclipse files, delete all eclipse projects from the workspace, regenerate all the eclipse files and reimport everything into eclipse as "existing eclipse projects".
 If all your projects are checked out outside of the eclipse workspace on the file system, then deleting all the projects is even simpler because you can just delete the whole workspace.
 The whole cycle takes only a few seconds.
 ```
 # Ensure that eclipse is not running
-# delete the projects in the GUI, or "rm -rf" the eclipse workspace if you only have the powsybl projects
+# delete the projects in the GUI, or "rm -rf" all eclipse projects from the workspace
 # delete all eclipse files from the file system
 $ find . -name .project -o .classpath -o -name .settings -exec rm -rf '{}' \;
 # regenerate eclipse files